Teesri Kasam: Development and Pre-production

-Phanishwarnath Renu who wrote the original short story Mare Gaye Gulfam in 1954, also wrote the script.
+Phanishwarnath Renu, who wrote the original short story Mare Gaye Gulfam in 1954, also wrote the script.
 The screenplay was written by Nabendu Ghosh, whose works include Devdas (1955), Sujata (1959) and Bandini (1963).
 Basu Bhattacharya directed the film with a sense of realism and natural style.
 He felt it was important for the film that Raj Kapoor should avoid his usual "simple man" mannerisms.
 Shailendra acquired Mare gaye gulfam rights and initially Mehmood and Meena Kumari was selected for the role of Hiraman and Hirabai.
-Raj Kapoor charged only one rupee to do Teesri Kasam, He advised Shailendra to add some commercial elements in this film, in this heartbreaking sad story but the producer did not agree to it and did the movie the way he wanted.
+Raj Kapoor charged only one rupee to do the film.
+He advised Shailendra to add some commercial elements in this film, in this heartbreaking sad story but the producer did not agree to it and did the movie the way he wanted.

 Lata Mangeshkar, Manna Dey, Asha Bhosle, Suman Kalyanpur, Shankar- Shambhu and Mukesh did playback singing.